+A great presentation is engaging and often is different than any other presentation you've seen!
+It's so easy to create fun presentations and incorporate digital storytelling to help your audience get the most out of your message.
+Where can you get fun presentation ideas?
+Our extensive art library and handy export options will get you there.
 At Storyboard That, our goal is to help everyone tell their story.
 Whether it's in a classroom or a boardroom, we have several ways to help you make the most out of your storyboard.
-We have invested heavily in tools that will automatically create presentations in any format you want.
-Check them out below!
+We have invested heavily in tools that will automatically create presentations in the format you want.

 Here are some presentation tips, tricks, and toolbar widgets to make presenting a breeze.
 All these features are located on the toolbar under your completed storyboard.